minho42/roster-ios-public/README.md

 ## Shutdown

 The roster ios app has been removed from the app store.
-Thank you for using.

 ### Why is it removed?